T. N. Chaturvedi: Early life and education

-Civil service (1950-84)
+Civil service (1950–84)

 In 1950, Triloki Nath Chaturvedi was inducted into the first batch of the IAS after the commencement of the Constitution of India.
 He trained at Metcalfe House in Delhi, and received in-service training in Allahabad and Moradabad.

-He was then alloted to the Rajasthan cadre of the IAS service, and served there in various capacities, such as private secretary to the chief minister of Rajasthan, collector and district magistrate of Ajmer, and secretary in the departments of Industries, Mines, Town Planning, and Tourism.
+He was then allotted to the Rajasthan cadre of the IAS service, and served there in various capacities, such as private secretary to the chief minister of Rajasthan, collector and district magistrate of Ajmer, and secretary in the departments of Industries, Mines, Town Planning, and Tourism.
 He was also chairman of the Jaipur Development Authority.
 During his stay in Ajmer, he was responsible for clearing the area around the historic dargah of Moinuddin Chisthi.
 After the slum and encroachments were cleared, a wide road was built as well as a market nearby.

-As a Fellow of the International Bank for Reconstruction and Development (an arm of the World Bank), he studied in the US in the 1950s.
-He visited Columbia University, Harvard University, and the The University of Chicago.
+As a fellow of the International Bank for Reconstruction and Development (an arm of the World Bank), he studied in the US in the 1950s.
+He visited Columbia University, Harvard University, and the University of Chicago.
 He met scholars and administrators such as Henry Kissinger, George F Kennan, and John Kenneth Galbraith.

-TN Chaturvedi was sent on deputation to the Central Government in 1967 by the Government of Rajasthan, after 17 years of service in the state administration.
+Chaturvedi was sent on deputation to the Central Government in 1967 by the Government of Rajasthan, after 17 years of service in the state administration.
 He was appointed Joint Director, National Academy of Administration (later Lal Bahadur Shastri National Academy of Administration), Mussoorie, and served there from 1967 to 1971.
 The academy is the training centre for newly-inducted members of all Central Administrative Services such as the Indian Administrative Service, Indian Foreign Service, Indian Police Service etc. Some of his illustrious trainees during this period were Gopal Gandhi, Wajahat Habibullah and Aruna Roy.

 He was posted as Chief Secretary of Delhi Administration, where he served from 1971 to 1973.
 He then served as director, India Investment Centre, from 1973 to 1976.

 He was appointed chief commissioner, Chandigarh in 1976, and was there till 1978, during the period of internal emergency.
 As chief commissioner, he was the administrative head of Chandigarh.
 During his tenure, among his achievements was the construction of quarters for the employees of Chandigarh Administration, thus fulfilling a long-standing demand.
 He also gave Nek Chand, an employee of the Chandigarh Administration, the founder of the Rock Garden, the full-time job of expanding and maintaining the garden.